 servers.

 A study by the Technical University of Darmstadt and the University of Würzburg saw the researchers querying 10% of all US mobile phone numbers for WhatsApp and 100% for Signal.
 This allowed them to access commonly stored personal meta-data, including profile pictures, nicknames, status texts, and the "last online" time.
-Matching this data over time against public data sources and social networks makes it possible to build detailed profiles that would be of great interest to bad actors.
+Matching this data over time against public data sources and social networks makes it possible to build detailed profiles that greatly interest bad actors.

-In Telegram's case, this discovery service exposed sensitive information about individuals who were not registered with the app.
-This means that individuals who may never have used Telegram, let alone given permission for their phone number to be used, are being exploited by the system.
+In Telegram's case, this discovery service exposed sensitive information about individuals not registered with the app.
+This means that the system is exploiting individuals who may never have used Telegram, let alone given permission for their phone number to be used.

-Finally, the contacts in your phone may be very different from those people that you need to contact securely.
-Separation of your secure contacts and your standard phone contacts should also be a key consideration when selecting a secure communications solution.
+Finally, the contacts in your phone may differ significantly from those you need to contact securely.
+Separating your secure and standard phone contacts should also be a key consideration when selecting a secure communications solution.